At any given time, I’m probably working on a variety of projects, both professionally and as a hobbyist.

 Here’s a quick and easy way to get new players started in Pathfinder.

 I make a new version of this for every fantasy RPG I play.
 This one is for 5th Edition Dungeons & Dragons.
+If you like swashbuckling and witty repartee, this is the class for you!

 I had the great pleasure of working with some really talented people at Dog Day Digital on the Storyverse project, a mobile app full of interactive stories for children.
 One of their first titles is Knoble Knight and the Perfect Snowflake, for which I provided the story and initial level design blockout.